mjordan/islandora_batch_load_children/README.md

 `foo_01.tif` will be the first child and `foo_02.tif` will be the second child.

-The sequence number each object is assigned in relation to its parent is determined by how its filename sorts in relation to its sibling objects using PHP's [natsort](https://www.php.net/manual/en/function.natsort.php) function.
+The sequence number each object is assigned in relation to its parent is determined by how its filename sorts compared to its sibling files using PHP's [natsort](https://www.php.net/manual/en/function.natsort.php) function.

 ## Cleaning up